 Communique 1 – 9 April 2021

-- The Healthcare worker wellbeing centre advisory group met for the first time on Friday 9 April.
-Eleven of the thirteen group members were able to attend and the meeting was chaired by Kym Jenkins.
-The advisory group membership is diverse with healthcare workers from nursing, medical, allied health, administration, aboriginal health services, paediatrics, mental health, and health service management and leadership present.
-The group met for two hours and engaged in discussion about the challenges faced by healthcare workers in general, as well as the impact of responding to the COVID19 pandemic and now the recovery phase.
+This was the first meeting of the Healthcare worker wellbeing centre advisory group.
+Eleven of the 13 group members were able to attend the two-hour meeting.
+The group dscussed the challenges faced by healthcare workers in general, as well as the impact of responding to the COVID-19 pandemic and now the recovery phase.

-- The Institute for Healthcare Improvement (IHI) Joy in Work framework was discussed.
-The group agreed that safety at work is a priority – improvement cannot materialise when inappropriate behaviour is occurring and employees feel unsafe.
+The group discussed the Institute for Healthcare Improvement (IHI) Joy in Work framework and agreed that safety at work is a priority – improvement cannot materialise when inappropriate behaviour is occurring and employees feel unsafe.
 Additionally, group members agreed that improvement demands system change, that allows individuals to flourish.
 We should not rely on individual resilience in overcoming adversity.

-- The group committed to providing leadership in their own organisations to promote activities of the Healthcare worker wellbeing centre as well as in the sector more broadly.
+Members committed to providing leadership in their own organisations to promote activities of the Healthcare worker wellbeing centre as well as in the sector more broadly.
 They also committed to this regular communique that will be uploaded to the Centre’s web page.
-The group plans to meet again on Friday 30 April to continue its work.

 Communique 2 – 30 April 2021

 Eleven members were in attendance, including some first-time participants.
 The group reflected on the warm energy in the room, particularly noted by those attending for the first time.

 Praveen Sharma from the Department of Health presented on the healthcare worker wellbeing package initiatives including the Be Well Be Safe website.